kenglxn/mvnr/README.md

     mvnr clean install -DskipTests

 mvnr does do a bit of dependency analysis before executing to ensure it builds the least dependent modules first.
 This means that if you have a module which has a dependency on another module which also resides under the current working directory (cwd), then mvnr will build the dependency first.
+It will also ignore poms in subdirectories where the parent directory contains a pom.

 So the follwing structure: